brandonlouie/shepherd-onboarding/MINI-PROJ-2/README.md

 Now, `ping.py` should prompt you for a message.
 Send the message `shepherd` and see what happens!

 __Question 2__: What are other messages you can send to get a canned response back?
-Which file stores the dictionary of possible responses?
+Which file stores the dictionary of possible responses? `cheese, shepherd, ydl` `utils.py`

 __Task 3__: Add a custom message + canned response pair.